javastraat/ijduino_developer/README.md

 This is the developer software edition for the ijhack ijduino. we added alot of variables and support for different arduinos.

+there are two versions

+ijduino_developer :
+this version has templates from one to thirty animation frames

+ijnimations :
+this version is a copy of the ijnimation software from ijhack including all animations we developed.
+This version is edited to work with all kind of different arduinos (mini,nano,baduino etc)

 for more info about ijhack and ijduino please visit the links on the bottom.

 ----------------------------------------------------------